webcomponents/polyfills/README.md

 If native ShadowDOM is not available, stylesheet selectors will be modified to simulate scoping.

 if CSS Custom Properties are not available, stylesheets will be generated with realized values for custom properties.

-`@apply` is not native in any browser, so they will be shimmed with CSS Custom Properties in browsers that support them, or via generated stylesheets with the CSS Custom Properties shim.

 To use ShadyCSS: